sudo-shaka/clicsv/README.md

 # Installation
 From souce: (this will be the most up to date)<br /> <br />
-with cargo installed run: cargo install clicsv<br />
+with cargo installed, run: cargo install clicsv<br />
 <br />

 # Usage